laurelthorburn/LaurelThorburn-UpdatedPortfolio/README.md

 # Laurel Thorburn's Portfolio

 # Description
-The purpose of this project was to create a portfolio in order to showcase my work for future employers.
-This project allows me to demonstrate my CSS skills in both design and coding.
-Throughout this undertaking, I was able to continue to grow my CSS skills, especially in terms of flexbox, responsive design, hover effects, and troubleshooting broken code.
-This project also helped expand my knowledge and comfort of reading code and understanding the code's output.
+The purpose of this project was to create an updated portfolio in order to showcase my work for future employers.
+I have showcased 5 of my top projects thus far and will continue to update my portfolio over time.
+In addition, I ensured potential employers have access to my GitHub, LinkedIn, and my resume along with my contact information.

 ## User Story